-At Correct Capital Wealth Management, our St. Louis County, MO financial advisors and retirement consultants work with companies large and small to offer 401(k) plans that fit their business and provide stability for their employees.
+At Correct Capital Wealth Management, our St. Louis County, MO financial advisors and retirement consultants help companies of all sizes offer 401(k) plans that fit their business and provide stability for their employees.
 We take the heavy financial lifting off your plate, so you can focus on growing your business while we focus on growing your and your employees' savings.
 Speak to a Correct Capital team member today at 314-930-401(k) or contact us online to get started with creating a 401(k) for your small business in St. Louis County, MO.

 Should I Establish a 401(k) For My St. Louis County, MO Small Business?

-Setting up and maintaining a 401(k) for a small business in St. Louis County, MO can do wonders for you, your workers, and your business goals alike:
+Establishing and operating a 401(k) for a small business in St. Louis County, MO can do wonders for employers, your workers, and your business goals alike:

-- recruit and retain great employees — Providing a 401(k) plan can be an important tool for attracting and keeping skilled employees, particularly if many St. Louis County, MO companies are hiring for the same job.
-Some employees will even quit their job over a 401(k), and offering one can help differentiate your business from competitors, especially if you offer 401(k)s to rank-and-file employees as well.
+- recruit and keep top talent — Providing a 401(k) plan can be a valuable asset for attracting and retaining top talent, especially if many St. Louis County, MO companies are hiring for the same position.
+Some employees will even quit their job over a 401(k), and offering one can help your business stand out, especially if you offer 401(k)s to rank-and-file employees as well.

-- Tax deductions — Both employers and employees can reduce how much they owe in taxes with a 401(k) plan.
-Matching contributions employers make are tax deductible to the extent that the contributions do not surpass the yearly corporate tax deduction limit on employer contributions, as laid out in section 404 of the Internal Revenue Code.
-There are also several tax credits for first-time 401(k) plans and offering automatic enrollment.
-Employee contributions reduce their tax liability and their contributions grow tax free.
+- Tax deductions — Both employers and employees can reduce their tax liability with a 401(k) plan.
+Matching contributions employers make are tax deductible to the extent that the contributions do not surpass the yearly corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
+The federal government also offers tax credits for first-time 401(k) plans and offering automatic enrollment.
+Employees enjoy tax-deferred contributions and potentially reduce their taxable income.

-- Increased employee retirement savings — A 401(k) plan allows employees to feel better about how they'll spend their golden years.
+- Increased employee retirement savings — A 401(k) plan allows employees to feel more confident about how they'll spend their golden years.
 Greater financial security eventually leads to more productivity.

-- Reduced liability — Employers assume a fiduciary responsibility to their employees when they offer 401(k) plans, which involves a wide range of investment comprehension and obligations.
-If you work with an ERISA 3(38) Fiduciary advisor to establish and operate your small business's 401(k), the bulk of that liability will go to them.
+- Decreased liability — Employers assume a fiduciary duty to their employees when they provide retirement plans, which involves a wide range of investment savvy and responsibilities.
+If you partner with an ERISA 3(38) Fiduciary advisor to assist you with your small business's 401(k), most of that liability will be placed on them.

-- Ease of administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll manage the lion's share of employee education, compliance, and administrative duties for you, so you can reap the rewards of offering a plan without much hassle.
-Additionally, advisors can help with 401(k) payroll integration for further simplicity.
-If an employee takes a new job elsewhere, they can easily perform a 401(k) rollover to a new retirement account without you having to do much work.
+- Simple administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll handle the critical tasks of employee education, compliance, and administrative duties on your behalf, so you can reap the rewards of offering a plan without putting in too much work yourself.
+Furthermore, advisors can help integrate contributions with your payroll system for further simplicity.
+If an employee moves to a new job elsewhere, they can easily perform a 401(k) rollover to a new retirement account without you having to do much work.

-Types of 401(k) Plans That Can Help Your Small Business in St. Louis County, MO
+What 401(k) Plans Are Available to Small Businesses in St. Louis County, MO?

-Depending on what industry you're in, your "small business" may have up to 1,500 employees, or it may just be yourself.
-401(k) plans are available to all businesses, regardless of how many employees they have:
+Depending on your industry, your "small business" may have up to 1,500 employees, or it may just be yourself.
+401(k) plans are available to all businesses, regardless of size:

-In any 401(k) plan, employees can contribute through money taken out of their paychecks.
-Most 401(k)s offer a wide range of investments that may include mutual funds, index funds, bonds, and company stock.
-Employers can make matching contributions as an additional perk to employees.
-Most 401(k) plans must adhere to rigid nondiscrimination requirements, and are subject to annual tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
-The IRS mandates contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.
+In any 401(k) plan, employees can put funds into the account through payroll deductions.
+Most 401(k)s have a wide range of investments that may include mutual funds, index funds, bonds, and company stock.
+Employers can make matching contributions as an added benefit to employees.
+Most 401(k) plans must abide by rigid nondiscrimination requirements, and undergo annual tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
+The IRS sets contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.

-St. Louis County, MO companies with multiple employees have a few different things to think about when setting up their 401(k) plan:
+St. Louis County, MO employers with multiple employees have a few different options in how they set up their 401(k) plan:

-- Traditional vs. Roth 401(k) Deferrals — The key difference between traditional and Roth deferrals is the tax benefits.
-With a traditional deferral, contributions are tax-deferred, meaning the contributions are made before taxes are taken out, and the employee can then deduct the amount deposited from their taxable income.
-Taxes are paid when the money is withdrawn it is taxed as ordinary income at the employee's tax rate at the time of withdrawal.
+- Traditional vs. Roth 401(k) Deferrals — Contributions made with a traditional deferral are taxed differently than with a Roth deferral.
+With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, and the employee can then deduct the amount deposited from their taxable income.
+When the money is withdrawn it is taxed as ordinary income at the employee's tax rate at the time of withdrawal.

-With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, so long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
-Roth 401(k)s are becoming increasingly popular as they allow plan participants to diversify their tax exposure in retirement.
+With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, so long as the plan participant has been contributing for at least five years and is 59-½ years old when the withdrawal is made.
+Roth 401(k)s are becoming more popular as they reduce tax liability in retirement.

-- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee chooses to contribute to the plan.
+- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, whether or not the employee decides to themselves.